crypto-a/IEMS_Java_Test/documentation/PMP/PMP.md

 ## Project Description
 ___
-> The project aims to automate the process of testing the User Interface of a website. we want to ensure the quality of the website before deployed on AWS for clients.
-The data will be collected as a CSV file alongside with the URL of the website that is being tested.
-Then the different values shown on the website will be tested and compared to the Given values in the CSV file.
-The project will involve designing, implementing the code and testing it on the current website witch will be provided by the company!
-Then a report will be generated showing the passed and failed tests!
-The tests will also be recorded and saved on a database for future access!
+> The project aims to automate the process of testing the user interface of four web applications for the software company IEMS.
+We want ot ensure the quality of the build before deploying in on AWS for clients!
+The data that is shown on the UI will bo compared with the data sent by the json object from the backend.
+These values will be tested to make sure they are right.
+The project will involve designing, developing, and testing this new application for the company!
+Then a report will be generated from the results of the testing to help the developers fix the issues with each platform!
+Test results and issues will be recorded and saved on a cloud database for future access!
+This project will be coded in java using the selenium webdriver library!

 ## Project Schedule